popilmv/flux/nginx/README.md

 You can add Prometheus annotations to the metrics service using `controller.metrics.service.annotations`.
 Alternatively, if you use the Prometheus Operator, you can enable ServiceMonitor creation using `controller.metrics.serviceMonitor.enabled`.
 And set `controller.metrics.serviceMonitor.additionalLabels.release="prometheus"`. "release=prometheus" should match the label configured in the prometheus servicemonitor ( see `kubectl get servicemonitor prometheus-kube-prom-prometheus -oyaml -n prometheus`)

-### ingress-nginx nginx\_status page/stats server
+### ingress-controller nginx\_status page/stats server

 Previous versions of this chart had a `controller.stats.*` configuration block, which is now obsolete due to the following changes in Ingress-Nginx Controller:

-- In [0.16.1](https://github.com/kubernetes/ingress-nginx/blob/main/Changelog.md#0161), the vts (virtual host traffic status) dashboard was removed
+- In [0.16.1](https://github.com/kubernetes/ingress-controller/blob/main/Changelog.md#0161), the vts (virtual host traffic status) dashboard was removed
-- In [0.23.0](https://github.com/kubernetes/ingress-nginx/blob/main/Changelog.md#0230), the status page at port 18080 is now a unix socket webserver only available at localhost.
+- In [0.23.0](https://github.com/kubernetes/ingress-controller/blob/main/Changelog.md#0230), the status page at port 18080 is now a unix socket webserver only available at localhost.
-  You can use `curl --unix-socket /tmp/nginx-status-server.sock http://localhost/nginx_status` inside the controller container to access it locally, or use the snippet from [nginx-ingress changelog](https://github.com/kubernetes/ingress-nginx/blob/main/Changelog.md#0230) to re-enable the http server
+  You can use `curl --unix-socket /tmp/nginx-status-server.sock http://localhost/nginx_status` inside the controller container to access it locally, or use the snippet from [nginx-ingress changelog](https://github.com/kubernetes/ingress-controller/blob/main/Changelog.md#0230) to re-enable the http server

 ### ExternalDNS Service Configuration